giacomocerquone/UnivaqBot/README.md

 ### TODO

-1. Implement the ability to search professors from their subjects.
+1. Implement in some way (maybe scraping pdf documents) the lessons timetables with their notifications.
-2. Implement in some way (maybe scraping pdf documents) the lessons timetables with their notifications.
+2. Implement notifications on new jobs that appears on the University's website.
-3. Implement notifications on new jobs that appears on the University's website.
+3. Implement univaq, mesvaq e discab
-4. News command will get 5 news but better formatted
+4. Need to change the feedback command in a conversation

 ### DISCLAIMER